The Perfect Everest Base Camp Packing List [2022]

 Sony camera

-So often I was so exhausted and didn’t take the time to stop and admire the scenery and mountains that surrounded me.
+There were times when I was so exhausted and didn’t stop to admire the scenery and mountains that surrounded me.

 I now look back and appreciate the incredible Himalayas through all the photos I took.